jkrLab/HiHiC/README.md

 ```
 docker run --rm --gpus all -it --name hihic_preprocess -v ${PWD}:${PWD} jkrlab/hihic_preprocess
 ```
+>Every docker image should be run in the parent directory of HiHiC.
 3. Make symbolic link Juicer tools in the workspace of docker to HiHiC directory
 ```
 ln -s /workspace/juicer_tools.jar /path/to/HiHiC/directory